 PARTNERS OF SCOTT COUNTY WATERSHEDS is a 501(c) 3 not for profit organization dedicated to developing and implementing ways all citizens can be better stewards of our watersheds.
-Kyle Bennett, the coordinator for this group, is a Scott County Soil and Water Conservation District employee.
+Partners and members include County organizations, municipalities, individuals as well as other organizations and stakeholders within Scott County.
+The Coordinator for this group is housed at Nahant Marsh.

 CONSERVATION STEWARDSHIP PROGRAM (CSP) is a voluntary program that encourages agricultural and forestry producers to address resource concerns by improving and maintaining existing conservation systems and undertaking additional conservation activities to enhance their operation.
 CSP is available to all producers, regardless of the operation size or crops produced.
 To be eligible, applicants must be listed as the operator of record in the USDA farm management system.
 Eligible lands include cropland, grassland, pastureland and nonindustrial private forest land.
 CSP pays participants for conservation performance – the higher the performance, the higher the payment.
 This program provides participants with an annual payment for maintaining their current stewardship level while enhancing their operation to improve certain resource concerns.